janbrasser/mt-exercise-3/README.md

     ./scripts/train_3.sh

+If the perplexities should be extracted from the training output, save it into a file in the training_output directory (manually or by redirecting it) and run get_perplexity.py (required pandas):

+	./scripts/train_3.sh > training_output/my_output_file.txt
+	python3 get_perplexity.py

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

 Generate (sample) some text from a trained model with: